Oregon-Council-of-Computer-Chairs/CS205Outline/README.md

 # CS205 Outline

-This repository contains the CS205 course outline being prepared as part of the Oregon Computer Science Major Transfer Map.
+This repository contains the CS205 course approved as part of the Oregon Computer Science Major Transfer Map.

 ## Releases